kassane/picohttpasio/README.md

 To serve static files, simply place your files in the `./www` directory.
 The server will serve `index.html` by default when accessing the root (`/`) URL.
 Custom Routes

 You can create custom routes by modifying the handleRequest method in the HTTPRequestHandler class.
-For example, to respond with a static `Hello World Server!!` response for the `/hello` route, you can add:
+For example, to respond with a static `Hello C++ Server!!` response for the `/hello` route, you can add:

 # License